 A. The Requirement to Sell Into and Buy from the PX

 The November 1 Order eliminates, effective 60 days from the date of the Order, the requirement that California utilities buy and sell exclusively from the PX.
 WPTF has considered this issue in the past and in fact argued for the maintenance of this requirement.
 However, the experiences of the past summer and the arguments put forth in the November 1 Order convince us that the Commission is correct to eliminate this requirement.
 In making this statement, however, WPTF wishes to make very clear its belief that the California Power Exchange has run an effective, fair and efficient market.
-The pricing fluctuations of the past summer cannot be fairly laid at their doorstep and their decision-making has contributed to the well-being of California consumers generally.
+The pricing fluctuations of the past summer cannot be fairly laid at their doorstep .
+(This last part is over the top and cannot be proven, please delete)

-Nevertheless, WPTF accepts and endorses the viewpoint in the November 1 Order that almost exclusive reliance on the PX day-ahead and hour-ahead spot markets contributed to short-term cost exposure and exacerbated price spikes.
-Once again, this is not the fault of the PX, who has created forward products which the state’s utilities woefully ignored, to the detriment of both their customers and their shareholders.
+WPTF accepts and endorses the viewpoint in the November 1 Order that almost exclusive reliance on the PX day-ahead and hour-ahead spot markets contributed to short-term cost exposure and exacerbated price spikes.
+Once again, this is not the fault of the PX, which created forward products that the state’s utilities failed to purchase to the full extent possible to the detriment of both their customers and their shareholders.
 In an era of short supply, it is clear that reliance solely on spot supplies is unwise and ill-advised.
-Moreover, WPTF believes that the creativity and ingenuity which has been demonstrated by the PX in the past will enable it to continue to design and offer services which will be needed and appreciated by market participants.
+(Oh, Come On!)

-e and variousoffered by the PX and other exchangesIt i necessary to have an efficiently support and facilitatekets.The importane utilities to buy forward should notneed for the market to have liquids Furthermore, such exchanges should have the same regulatobiw products and thes is definitely not needed and gratuitous – PLEASE DELETE!!!!!)
+e or and various forward products that are offered by the PX and otsary to have an efficiently functioning hange-basesupport and facilit spot and forwarmportanneed for the rket to have liqud anded by exchanges.
+Fuch exchanges should have the same regulatolity to sand the same degree of relaneeded and gratuitous – PLEASE DELETE!!!!!)

 B. The Underscheduling of Loads and Resources